paryoja/Cloud-BS/docs/README.md

 14. Connect to the master instance with its public ip and execute the start.sh and then connect to the other instances and execute the start.sh.
 You can ignore the warning "sudo: unable to resolve host ip-172-31-10-26".

-If you have launched instances with other series not written in above, then check your block device with **"lsblk"** command, and modify "xdva" or "nvme1n1" part in "start.sh" with your block device name appropriate to your instances.
+If you have launched instances with other series not written in above, then check your block device with **"lsblk"** command, and modify "xvdb" or "nvme1n1" part in "start.sh" with your block device name appropriate to your instances.

 By using your web browser, connect "<public ip of the master node>:50070" and check every node is live.
 Then, open "<public ip of the master node>:8088" and check all nodes are live.